Quantum Corrections to $\eta/s$ from JT Gravity: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Roberto Emparan, Leo Pando Zayas, Alex Buchel, Cong-Yuan Yue and Mohammad Moezzi for many helpful comments and discussions.
+We would like to thank Roberto Emparan, Leo Pando Zayas, Alex Buchel, Gustavo J. Turiaci, Hong Liu, Elias Kiritsis, Sameer Murthy, Blaise Goutéraux, Cong-Yuan Yue and Mohammad Moezzi for many helpful comments and discussions.
 The work of S.C. was supported in part by the National Science Foundation under Grant No.\,PHY-2210271.
 L.L. was supported in part by the National Natural Science Foundation of China Grants No.\,12525503 and No.\,12447101.